About Black Voices at Rutgers

 Why Black Voices at Rutgers?

 We want to make it easier for scholars and educators to find and access Black voices in New Jersey and Rutgers history.
 Oral history provides a unique window into people's lives and memories of the past.
-Rutgers University holds several thousand oral history interviews spread out across different collections, and there is not currently a way to search all collections from one website.
-Finding Black voices in a sea of oral history interviews can also be difficult because brief interview descriptions often do not mention the interviewee’s racial background or identify the person as a member of the African American community.
+Rutgers University holds several thousand oral history interviews spread out across different collections and libraries, but a comprehensive catalog for browsing interviews from multiple projects at once does not exist.
+Finding Black voices in a sea of oral histories can also be difficult because many collections do not use subject headings that would make it easier to find African American interviewees.

 Black Voices at Rutgers aims to address this research challenge by creating an index of African American interviewees who have participated in various oral history projects and providing an easy way to search interview descriptions and subject headings.
 Whenever possible, we are enriching the original interview abstracts by adding photographs of the interviewees and linking to related resources, such as archival documents in our Scarlet and Black Digital Archive or honoree biographies in the Rutgers African-American Alumni Alliance Hall of Fame.